Historic Jamestowne: Everything You Need to Plan a Family Trip

 On the day of our visit, we participated in an excellent hour-long archeology tour led by one of the resident archeologists.
 She gave us a brief history of the area but focused on the archeological finds of the site, previous and current.
 We discussed the church, burials, Jane’s cellar, and the fort.

 Multiple tours are available during the day on different topics.
 A history tour was available later the day we visited led by a costumed guide.
-The schedule varies by day so check on their website.
+The Jamestowne tour schedule varies by day so check on their website.

-Word of Warning
+Word of Caution

 Jamestown Rediscovery: Historic Jamestown, Dig Deeper – Amazing videos by the resident archeologists talking about their work and current discoveries

-Deep Dives
+Deep Dives into Jamestowne History

 • What is the significance of the James River?
 Trace it on the map.